jeffmikels/planningcenter_api_dart/README.md

 }
 ```

-Although you can issue calls to the API directly using `PlanningCenter.instance` the preferred mechanism is to
-use the Dart objects provided for you in the library.
+Although you can issue calls to the API directly using `PlanningCenter.instance` the preferred mechanism is to use the methods associated with the classes provided in the library.
+This way, you will get access to code suggestions (Intellisense) and documentation in your IDE.

-Each Planning Center resource that can be accessed is available to you through static methods on the relevant class itself.
+Each Planning Center resource that can be retrieved is available to you through static methods on the relevant class itself.

 Each Planning Center resource that depends on another resource can be accessed through instance methods on the other resource.